cspista/mbed6_usbHID_demo/README.md

 ![](./images/usbhid_demo_py.png)

-The packges arriving from teh PC are simply printed out on the console.
+The packges arriving from the PC are simply printed out on the console.
 ![](./images/usbhid_demo_console.png)